History of the University of North Alabama: The Civil War

+As a state school

 State Normal School at Florence

 When the Methodist Church deeded Florence Wesleyan to the State of Alabama in 1872, the institution became the State Normal School at Florence, the first state-supported teachers college south of the Ohio River.
+Tuition to the State Normal School at Florence was free on the condition that students taught for two years at any Alabama public school after graduation.

-Shortly thereafter, it became one of the first co-educational institutions in the nation.
-A year after its becoming a state school, the institution opened its doors to women; however, none attended until 1874, when 31 young women enrolled.
+A year after its becoming a state school, the institution opened its doors to women, making it one of the first co-educational institutions in the nation.

+Yet no women attended the school until 1874, when 31 young women enrolled.
 The first woman joined the faculty in 1879.

 Florence Normal School's Newton W. Bates, professor of language and literature, published his History of Civil Government of Alabama in 1892, the first textbook on the history of Alabama.

 State Normal College

 In 1888, the school underwent a name change from State Normal School to State Normal College.
 That same year, James Knox Powers, a Florence native and Wesleyan University alumnus, became the fifth president.

 At the beginning of Powers' tenure, the college's curriculum encompassed three courses of study: an elementary course to prepare aspiring teachers for primary and elementary education; an advanced course, involving an extra year's academic work in academic and professional subjects; and a professional course for high school graduates and "cultured" individuals who had no previous training in the teaching arts.

 By 1897, when Powers left to assume the presidency of the University of Alabama and was replaced by Marshall Clark Wilson, the campus had changed little.
 Wesleyan Hall remained the only building owned by the college, and the campus still was confined to the original 12 acre.

 T.S.
 Stribling, one of the university's most noteworthy alumni, graduated from Florence State Normal School in 1903.
 He is recognized as one of the leaders of the Southern Renaissance for his novels Birthright, The Forge, The Store and the Unfinished Cathedral.
-The Pulitzer prize-winning novelist and author also outsold contemporaries William Faulkner and Ernest Hemingway during the interwar period of the 1920s and 1930s.
+The Pulitzer Prize-winning novelist and author also outsold contemporaries William Faulkner and Ernest Hemingway during the interwar period of the 1920s and 1930s.